U.S. Government Says It's Not Required to Provide Migrant Kids in Custody With Toothpaste and Soap

 Advertisement

-“You’re really going to stand up and tell us that being able to sleep isn’t a question of safe and sanitary conditions?’”
+“You’re really going to stand up and tell us that being able to sleep isn’t a question of safe and sanitary conditions?”
 U.S. Circuit Judge Marsha Berzon asked DOJ lawyer Sarah Fabian.

 The entire hour-long courtroom scene, first reported by Courthouse News, is available on YouTube for all to see.
 But it’s had just over 3,000 views since being posted on Tuesday and the entire story has had very little coverage in the mainstream media.